Devaniti/ShaderInspector/README.md

 - Run "Shader Inspector: Add shader declaration" command (keybind Alt+U)
 - Fill your shader compile parameters in newly added shader declaration
 - (optional) Duplicate shader declaration, and define more than 1 shader per file
-- Run "Shader Inspector: Compile With DXC" command (keybind Alt+I)
+- Run "Shader Inspector: Compile Shader" command (keybind Alt+O)
 - See DXIL shader listings in newly opened tab
 - (optional) After changing your shader you can recompile it with "Shader Inspector: Repeat last compilation" command (keybind Alt+I)
   - It skips shader selection if you have multiple shader in one file